 But the Getaway Mavens know there are quirky romantics out there looking for something a bit more out of the box.

 So, check out our ideas below.
-Proposal sites include the ruins of a stone factory, under a whale skeleton, atop a famous monument, while shooting hoops, and more.
+Proposal sites include the garden of a Founding Father and his adored wife, in a village that “runs on science,” under a whale skeleton, atop a famous monument, while shooting hoops, and more.

 Quirky Places to Propose in Massachusetts